sperte/sperte.github.io/index.md

 Currently Chief Product Officer at [Tagboard](https://tagboard.com).
 I'm a product designer with 20 years experience in web, graphics, desktop publishing, media, and marketing.

 My last name is pronounced “spur-tee” (but I don't mind if it's mispronounced).
-It's French, but I'm actually French-Irish-Jewish &emdash; a mutt of nationalities, really.
+It's French, but I'm actually French-Irish-Jewish &mdash; a mutt of nationalities, really.
 This is what I look like:

 <img src="http://tgb.d.pr/1eeKR.jpg" alt="Sean Sperte" class="photo_img">